-If you want respondents to choose which set of questions they answer, you can do it with Skip Logic.
+If you want respondents to choose which set of questions they answer, use skip logic so only relevant blocks appear.
+Transition rules let you:

-- show only questions that are relevant to the person filling out the form,
+- show only questions that apply to the person filling out the form,

 - make quizzes more dynamic and engaging,